ndrhere/Project-NewsApp/README.md

 If you would like to contribute to the development of this application, please feel free to fork the repository and submit a pull request.

+## Changelog

+Striving to make better changes for improvement over time, considering including a the categories for world wide news options.